ndavol/nlp-with-ruby/FAQ.md

 This list is the _first systematic_ attempt to enlist NLP and CL related resources for Ruby.
 It's based on other earlier attempts e.g. https://github.com/diasks2/ruby-nlp.
 We strive to provide a list of only working high quality libraries.
-Read [why][motivation] this list is vital for the Ruby community.
+Read [why](motivation.md) this list is vital for the Ruby community.

 ## Why use Ruby for NLP?